 We expect our operating results to be subject to quarterly fluctuations.
-Our net loss and other operating results will be affected by numerous factors, many of which are beyond our control, including without limitation:
+Our net loss and other operating results will be affected by numerous factors, including:

-- variations in the level of expense related to the ongoing development of our drug candidates or future development programs; - results of clinical trials, or the addition or termination of clinical trials or funding support by us or potential future partners; - our execution of any collaboration, licensing or similar arrangements, and the timing of payments we may make or receive under potential future arrangements or the termination or modification of any such potential future arrangements; - any intellectual property infringement, misappropriation or violation lawsuit or opposition, interference or cancellation proceeding in which we may become involved; - additions and departures of key personnel; - strategic decisions by us or our competitors, such as acquisitions, divestitures, spin-offs, joint ventures, strategic investments or changes in business strategy; - if any of our drug candidates receives regulatory approval, the terms of such approval and market acceptance and demand for such drug candidates; - · regulatory developments affecting our drug candidates or those of our competitors; and - changes in general market and economic conditions.
+- variations in the level of expense related to the ongoing development of our drug candidates or future development programs; - results of clinical trials, or the addition or termination of clinical trials or funding support by us or potential future partners; - our execution of any collaboration, licensing or similar arrangements, and the timing of payments we may make or receive under potential future arrangements or the termination or modification of any such potential future arrangements; - any intellectual property infringement, misappropriation or violation lawsuit or opposition, interference or cancellation proceeding in which we may become involved; - additions and departures of key personnel; - strategic decisions by us or our competitors, such as acquisitions, divestitures, spin-offs, joint ventures, strategic investments or changes in business strategy; - if any of our drug candidates receives regulatory approval, the terms of such approval and market acceptance and demand for such drug candidates; - regulatory developments affecting our drug candidates or those of our competitors; and - changes in general market and economic conditions.